gerhardqux/shelly-renderer/README.rst

 States are commonly written in yaml, which is easy, but places a limit on functionality and flexibility.
-To gain more functionality and flexibility, you can template your yaml using jinja2, at the cost of easyness.
+To gain more functionality and flexibility, you can template your yaml using jinja2, at the cost of easiness.
 You can go one step further, and obtain maximum functionality and flexibility by writing your states in python.
 This is even more difficult.